The Upside: Plot

 Dell suspects that Yvonne has feelings for Philip, but she informs him that Philip is in an epistolary relationship with a woman named Lily; they have never met or even spoken, corresponding only through letters.
 With Dell's encouragement, Philip leaves Lily a voicemail.

 Philip joins Dell as he takes Anthony out for the day.
 Everything goes well until Dell asks Anthony for the book back; disappointed in his father, Anthony returns the book and leaves.
 Dell and Philip return home to a surprise birthday party Yvonne has organized with Philip's neighbors against his wishes.
 He argues with Dell, who then smashes various items around the room at his bidding as a means of catharsis.
 Dell and Philip share another joint, and then socialize at the party.
 Carter, a neighbor Philip dislikes, approaches him about Dell's criminal record, but Philip ignores him.
 Lily calls Philip, and they agree to have dinner.

 At the restaurant, Philip reveals Carter bought Dell's painting for $50,000, which he gives him to start his own business.
 When Lily arrives, she allows Dell to leave, having researched Philip's condition in advance, but gradually becomes agitated and overwhelmed.
 Hurt, Philip abruptly ends the date and returns home, where he lashes out and fires Dell.

 Time passes; Dell buys Latrice and Anthony a new home, and starts a business building motorized wheelchairs.
 Maggie asks Dell to help Philip, who has sunken into depression and driven Yvonne away.
 Dell takes Philip for a drive, leading up to the encounter with the police from the beginning of the film.
 They flee the hospital and repair their friendship.
 Dell surprises Philip with a paragliding trip, and is surprised himself when he is forced to join.
 Dell then brings Philip to meet Yvonne, leaving the two of them to reunite as he returns home to Latrice and Anthony.

-The film's ending subtitles state that Dell and Philip remain close friends.